ben-manes/gradle-versions-plugin/README.md

 #### A recommended configuration

-Most builds end up wanting the same starting point, and it is now one line:
+Most builds start from the same configuration, and it is now one line:

 <details open>
 <summary>Kotlin</summary>